OverlordAkise/website-sources/luctus_wiki/docs/tutorial/1_preperation.md

 # Preperation/Intro

+**Warning**: This is a tutorial written by me, OverlordAkise / luctus.
+This means that it is neither official nor endorsed by facepunch.
+This is just a written tutorial on how I would teach lua to others.

 Garry's Mod uses gLUA as it's scripting language.
 LUA is a general-purpose scripting language.
 Based upon that is luajit, a faster version which also adds a few more functions.
 Based on that is gLUA, which is luajit with more commands and syntax additions.